brown-cs132-s13/labs/sessions/lab.md

 (If you don't template in any variables you can just send it `{}`.)

-(You should also know that Express automatically wraps your views in the contents of `layout.jade`.
+(You should also know that Express automatically wraps your views in the contents of `views/layout.jade`.
 This functionality is deprecated in favor of using extension in the templating language itself, but for our simple pages it's useful.)

 You'll probably want to write templates for:

-* The index page (where the user logs in)
+* The index page (where the user logs in with a form)
 * The /documents directory
-* The error / access denied page
+* An "access denied" page (super semantic kudos if you make the page return the right status code)

 Forms
 -----